 I begrudgingly got back in and asked him if we could stay for more Naadam events and he said, “No, Ger to Ger.”
-I had been here long enough to understand the cryptic English.
+I had been here long enough to understand cryptic English.
 This meant that he must keep us on our planned itinerary.

 We started to drive away feeling dejected; I was given a second chance to see a Naadam festival and I was missing out again.
 I knew I didn’t want to regret missing this cultural opportunity and decided to ask him to call the Ger to Ger office and explain that we wanted to stay for the Naadam Festival in this little village.

-After a short conversation with the Ger to Ger manager and explanation that we’d rather watch Naadam than go horse riding again, it was set!
+After a short conversation with the Ger to Ger manager and an explanation that we’d rather watch Naadam than go horse riding again, it was set!
 Shat was to take care of us the rest of the day at Naadam!
 I was so happy that they were flexible with the itinerary!

 Naadam in the Gobi Desert

 Naadam is a festival of ‘the 3 manly sports’; wrestling, horse racing, and archery.
-I decided to leave my feminist alter ego inside and enjoy the manly sports without worry about why there weren’t any women allowed to participate.
+I decided to leave my feminist alter ego inside and enjoy the manly sports without worrying about why there weren’t any women allowed to participate.

 It was challenging to figure out the rituals of Naadam without a guide or any nearby English speakers.
 We had no one to ask our many questions to.
 We sat on little benches where all of the locals gathered to spectate.
-I noticed many of the young girls were there in their best dressed outfits to watch all of the men compete.
+I noticed many of the young girls were there in their best-dressed outfits to watch all of the men compete.

 The atmosphere was happy and festive in this grey little village.
 They even had a few ‘carnival’ games set up; one in which you threw a ball at a pyramid of old, empty paint cans.
-I loved the simplicity of it all; no neon lights, no funnel cakes, no rides.
+I loved the simplicity of it all; no neon lights, no funnel cakes, and no rides.

 After an opening ceremony of singing and various speeches, the competitions were ready to begin the wrestling portion of the festival.